aurora-dot/Minesweeper/README.txt

 --- Altering the grid ---

 Left clicking steps from that minetile and right clicking marks the minetile, both are directly accessed through the minefield object.
+Clicking on a mine makes an explosion.

 --- Saving ---